litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * [UPDATE] Add new purgeby option to wp-cli
 * [UPDATE] Add third party integration for theme-my-login
 * [UPDATE] Remove nag for multiple sites
+* [UPDATE] Only inject Litespeed javascripts in Litespeed pages
 * [REFACTOR] Properly check for zero in ttl settings
 * [BUGFIX] Fixed the 404 issue that can be caused by some certain plugins when save the settings.
 * [BUGFIX] Fixed mu-plugin compatibility.